polettix/Data-Tubes/manual.md

 )->([qw< mydata-04.txt >]);
 ```

-Now, you have full control over your input.
+Now, you have full control over your output.
 Or have you?

 ## Writing, Reloaded